Biological technician, Kaihangarau koiora

 Tasks

-- prepare biological samples for testing or analysis
+- prepare and test biological samples

-- set up laboratory or field equipment
+- set up laboratory and field equipment

 Practical